-- Elveden is a Church of England Primary Academy whereby all children are valued and encouraged to be the best they can be. - Our vision: 'We celebrate the uniqueness of every child and encourage them to shine in all they do, building a memory bank of learning experiences which prepare them for life's journey' 'Let your Light Shine' (Matthew 5:16) encompasses an inclusive approach under God's guidance. - Our vision reflects the partnership working along with the idea of learning being a journey that we are all on and we take everyone with us as an inclusive school. - Children's baseline scores at the school over recent years have been roughly average. - Children come from a wide range of local areas including Elveden, Brandon, Thetford and a number of local villages. - The Elveden wards from which the majority children come have a lower than average % adult higher education and a lower than average % of high social class households. - The school has 13 Pupil Premium and 8 Free School Meals - The school currently has 84 on roll. - The school has 3 children with English as an Additional Language and 12 children who come from minority ethnic backgrounds.
+- Elveden is a Church of England Primary Academy whereby all children are valued and encouraged to be the best they can be. - Our vision: 'We celebrate the uniqueness of every child and encourage them to shine in all they do, building a memory bank of learning experiences which prepare them for life's journey' 'Let your Light Shine' (Matthew 5:16) encompasses an inclusive approach under God's guidance. - Our vision reflects the partnership working along with the idea of learning being a journey that we are all on and we take everyone with us as an inclusive school. - Children's baseline scores at the school over recent years have been below average. - Children come from a wide range of local areas including Elveden, Brandon, Thetford and a number of local villages. - The Elveden wards from which the majority children come have a lower than average % adult higher education and a lower than average % of high social class households. - The school has 20% Pupil Premium. - The school currently has 87 on roll. - The school has 2 children with English as an Additional Language and 13 children who come from minority ethnic backgrounds. - The school has post looked after children.